Rōga Tokiyoshi: Early career

 Rōga was given his shikona, or ring name, because it is a combination of the first kanji (雅) from his master's name (former ōzeki Miyabiyama) and "wolf" (狼), a symbol of strength coming from his Mongolian roots.
 The first shikona given name that was given to him, Chikara (力), means "strength".
 Rōga made a strong debut as he won all seven matches in his first tournament to claim the jonokuchi championship.
 In the following tournament, he remained undefeated and scored a victory against former ōzeki Terunofuji, who just made his return in competition, in a playoff to win the jonidan championship.
-In the following tournament he scored a 5–2 record and was promoted to the makushita division.
+In the following tournament, he scored a 5–2 record and was promoted to the makushita division.
 With four consecutive 5-2 records, he was promoted to makushita 8 and was close to a jūryō promotion.
 However, due to injury, he achieved mixed results at the top makushita ranks.
 In March 2022, he changed his shikona first name "Chikara" to "Tokiyoshi".
 He chose this specific first name as a tribute to the principal of Tottori Jōhoku High School and president of his sumo club, Tokiyoshi Ishiura.
-In September 2022, while ranked at the top of makushita, Rōga ended the tournament with a 4–3 record and secured a jūryō promotion along Tsushimanada for the Kyūshū tournament of November.
+In September 2022, while ranked at the top of makushita, Rōga ended the tournament with a 4–3 record and secured a jūryō promotion along with Tsushimanada for the Kyūshū tournament of November.
 Rōga became the first sekitori from Futagoyama stable since its establishment in 2018 and the first wrestler from Russia to be promoted to jūryō since Amūru in 2012.
 Since his promotion he has secured winning records, reaching the rank of juryō 1 for the September 2023 tournament.
 During this tournament, Rōga managed to score an eighth victory on the final day of the championship over Ōnosato, beating one of the championship leaders by sukuinage.

 During the October 2023 tour, Rōga took part for the first time in the joint sekitori training sessions, normally reserved for makuuchi-ranked wrestlers.
 During this training, along with maegashira Shōnannoumi and komusubi Tobizaru, he took part in the largest number of bouts of the day, wrestling 17 matches.
 It was noted by several observers that he fought on equal terms with the wrestlers in the highest division.